-There will be two separate tracks during the online stage.
+There are two separate tracks during the online stage.
 From the machine learning perspective, the tracks will be similar, yet the restrictions put on the solutions are different for each track.

 The first track will be a traditional data science competition.
 Having a labeled training data set, participants will be asked to make a prediction for the test data and submit their predictions to the leaderboard.
 In this track, participants can produce arbitrarily complex models.
 If you like to use 4-level stacking or deep neural networks, this is the right track for you – you will only need to submit test predictions.
 However, those who qualify for the finals will be asked to submit the full code of the solution for validation by the judges.

 In real world problems, efficiency is as important as quality.
 Complex and resource-intensive solutions will not fit the strict time and space restrictions often imposed by an application.
-That is why in the second competition track, your task will be to solve the same problem as was in track one, but with tight restrictions on the time and on the memory used during both learning and inference.
-You will need to upload the end-to-end code for your solution: both learning and inference.
-The evaluation server will run training and testing for your model and report the result.
-Both learning and evaluation must fit into time and memory constraints.
+That is why in the second competition track, your task will be to solve the same problem as was in track one, but with tight restrictions on the time and on the memory.
 If you like the most efficient solutions, this is the right track for you.

 We hope that the two tracks will make the olympiad fascinating for both machine learning competition experts and competitive programming masters, Kaggle winners and ACM champions, as well as everyone eager to solve real world problems with Data.
 Moreover, we encourage people with different backgrounds, ML and ACM, to team up and push Data Analysis to new frontiers.